mozilla/code-review/docs/projects/bot.md

 ### Clang-Tidy

-This support task `source-test-clang-tidy` from Mozilla central, and parses the custom artifact `public/code-review/clang-tidy.json`.
+This supports the `source-test-clang-tidy` task from mozilla-central, and parses the custom artifact `public/code-review/clang-tidy.json`.

 It will output a list of `ClangTidyIssue`, reporting static analysis warnings.
 A few extra filtering rules are present.

 ### Clang-Format

-This support task `source-test-clang-format` from Mozilla central, and parses the custom artifact `public/code-review/clang-tidy.diff`.
+This supports the `source-test-clang-format` task from mozilla-central, and parses the custom artifact `public/code-review/clang-tidy.diff`.
 (Only task to use a diff directly)

 It will output a list of `ClangFormatIssue`, reporting formatting warnings, with fixes provided to the developer.

 ### Coverity

-This support the Coverity integration Mozilla Central and NSS, and parses the custom artifact `public/code-review/coverity.json`.
+This supports the Coverity integration from mozilla-central and NSS, and parses the custom artifact `public/code-review/coverity.json`.

 It will output a list of `CoverityIssue`, reporting static analysis warnings and build errors.

 ### Infer

-This support the `source-test-infer` from Mozilla Central, and parses the custom artifact `public/code-review/infer.json`.
+This supports the `source-test-infer` from mozilla-central, and parses the custom artifact `public/code-review/infer.json`.

 It will output a list of `InferIssue` reporting static analysis and formatting issues in Java source code.

 ### Mozlint

-This support all the Mozlint tasks (and there are a lot!) from Mozilla central.
+This supports all the Mozlint tasks (and there are a lot!) from mozilla-central.
 It parses the custom artifact and mozlint json format defined in `public/code-review/mozlint.json`.

 It will output a list of `MozLintIssue` reporting on various issues for most languages in Mozilla central.